 Our crowd calendars are influenced by a variety of factors, including marketing, discounts, park hours, new attraction openings, special events, Anaheim Convention Center events, and even weather (good or bad).
 We strive to keep our Disneyland crowd calendars updated to reflect changes in attendance trends.

 Beyond crowds, the biggest factor in choosing when to visit should be seasonal events.
 There are a lot of great times of year to visit Disneyland, but our favorite by a wide margin is the holiday season at Disneyland.
-Read our Ultimate Guide to Disneyland at Christmas to learn more about what makes this time of year so special–and see photos of the parks in all of their Christmas glory!

 There are a ton of options in terms of where to stay near Disneyland: Good Neighbor Hotels, official Disney resorts, nearby hotels within driving distance, sprawling resorts in nearby beach towns, and more.